saihanlinn/blog/content/posts/index.md

 I track the **Cash-Down Ratio**, which is the shift from high-risk consignment to immediate liquidity.
 But never forget: **Trust is also the Main Currency here.** If a customer pays cash when the world is falling apart, they aren't just buying a product; they are betting on your relationship.

 ## 2. Trust KPIs: The Repayment Rate
 When legal contracts are absent, your **Repayment Rate** is the only true measure of the health of your "Dealer Economy."
-I’ve mentored over 1,000 social enterprises, and the lesson is always the same: if the repayment stops, the mission ends.
+I’ve mentored over 100 plus social enterprises, and the lesson is always the same: if the repayment stops, the mission ends.
 You measure trust by the frequency of return, not the size of the contract.

 ## 3. Consistency: Sales Days per Month
 I don’t care about the "Whale" deal.
 I reward the rep who shows up for **22 days a month**.